uisits/its-docs/Writerside/topics/UIS-ITS.md

 - Lab And Classroom Services

     ITS Lab and Classroom Services Team maintains the equipment in smart classrooms and computer labs and assists faculty and students with the use of available technologies.
 Training sessions are offered throughout the semester and one-on-one help is offered by appointment.
 Various support services are offered which enhance student learning and instructor pedagogy.
 Support services for utilizing classroom technologies extend into the evening hours.
-ITS Staff are available for assisting with trouble-shooting problems that may arise.
-[Read more about Labs and Classroom Services]().
+ITS Staff are available for assisting with troubleshooting problems that may arise.
+[Read more about Labs and Classroom Services](https://www.uis.edu/its).

 - Learning Management System